cilogon/LIGODccPrivisioner/README.md

   - Potential: Comanage publishes i.e. push plug in from Comanage.
   - If we pull, need ldap.
 We can have local HA replica.
 We cannot have two ldap's in the LINUX system.
 WE cannot merge LIGO and KAGRA ldap?
 Caltech replica both replicates gw-astronomy and ldap.ligo.org.
   - It is not merging of LDAP.
 But two different LDAP's.
+  - Push vs pull depends on the latency DCC wants.
+  - ChangeLOG API from grouper

+LDAP the winner?

 Problems:
-- In DCC there is no difference between oGROUP and aGROUP.
+- In DCC there is no difference between oGROUP (organization group) and aGROUP (authorization group).
 - Satosa attributes dont match with what we have in LDAP.
-- LIGO vs KAGRA employeeNumber collides modulo KL.
+- LIGO vs KAGRA employeeNumber collide modulo KL.
 Hence DCC/pnp adds 88 for KL currently (hacky way).